jacalata/embedding-api-v3-samples/getting-started.md

 ```

-*changeParameterValueAsync is available from Tableau Server 2022.3, Use tableau.embedding.3.3.0.js version for this functionality.*
+*changeParameterValueAsync is available from Tableau Server 2022.3, Use tableau.embedding.3.3.0.js version (or higher) for this functionality.*

 ```javascript
 worksheet.selectMarksAsync("Product", "Caffe Latte",